 Our relationship with time is very personal.
 We all perceive it in different ways.
 On a world scale, that can manifest as time culture.
 How well do you understand your relationship with time?
 Socrates said, “To know thyself is the beginning of wisdom.”
 The idea of knowing oneself is paramount to team and personal success.
 To reinforce that, Sun Tzu, the Chinese military strategist, and philosopher is often attributed with the maxim, “know others and know thyself, and you will not be endangered by innumerable battles.”1

-What is your relationship with time management?
+What is your relationship with time tracking?

 How well do the people on your project team manage their time?
 Are deadlines frequently or infrequently missed?
 “Procrastination is perpetuated by good intentions combined with bad habits.”2 Procrastinators can inadvertently sabotage themselves by putting off difficult or challenging tasks until tomorrow.
 It is human nature to dodge discomfort, uncertainty, or change.
-The trick is to put effective time management techniques and systems in place to trick ourselves – to trick our brains – into staying on task when we need them to.3
+The trick is to put effective time tracking techniques and systems in place to trick ourselves – to trick our brains – into staying on task when we need them to.3

 By contrast, our relationship with time management is not necessarily unique and can be commonly held.
 Typically, people in the West say that time is money.
 Cultures and organizations that hold a black and white perception of punctuality are said to be monochronic.
 People comfortable with this form of time usage are task oriented and emphasize the value of being prompt.
 Polychronic culture places a different emphasis on time that might be seen as more emotional and event driven.
 “Their concept of time is free-flowing, and changes depending on each situation.
 Distractions and interruptions are a natural part of life, and have to be taken in stride.”4